 If your child has been refused a place and you would like to appeal against the decision, please see below further information on making an appeal.

-- If your appeal is for a child transferring to a junior school or starting an infant or primary school in September 2023 and you are told of the decision on 17th April 2023 (National Offer Day) you should submit your appeal by 17th May 2023.
+- If your appeal is for a child transferring to a junior school or starting an infant or primary school in and you are told of the decision on 16th April 2024 (National Offer Day) you should submit your appeal within 28 days.

 - Your appeal, once submitted will be forwarded to an Independent Clerk and a date will be agreed for the hearing to take place within the mandatory guidelines.
 Your appeal should be sent to firstname.lastname@example.org using the form below and you will receive acknowledgement that the appeal has been received, update on the situation and contact details for the appeals clerk who will manage your appeal and keep you informed of progress, date and outcomes.
 Appeals will be held in line with the DfE’s School Admission Appeals Code (October 2022)